kellertobias/kuvo-proxy/readme.md

       - ...

 If you cannot connect make sure that you have installed the root certificate on the computer running OBS and running the application on the same computer than OBS.
+If you want to run the application on another computer than you run OBS, you need to add the `ip.of.kuvo.computer   kuvo.com` to the `/etc/hosts` file of the computer running OBS.

 ## Using Playlist Textfiles